WHAT IS P³G?

 HOW DOES P³G WORK?

 Principles of transparency and collaboration are integral to the P³G approach.
 All P³G resources such as tools, research projects, publications, etc., are developed with input from the international P³G community and intended to help the entire biomedical community.
-While P³G members share their knowledge, tools and methodologies, each study has distinctive traits and retains control over its data and samples.
+Each study has distinctive traits and retains control over its data and samples.

 WHAT IS THE P³G GOVERNANCE STRUCTURE?

-P³G is administered by an international Board of Directors elected by P³G Institutional members.
+P³G is administered by an international Board of Directors.
 These members represent organizations conducting, using or collaborating with or planning to be involved in such fashion with health studies, biobanks, research databases and other similar health research infrastructures.

 Funding for P³G was authorized following a review by an international review board.
 By law, P³G is required to undergo an external financial audit at least once a year.
 Moreover, P³G must submit scientific and financial reports to its funding agencies on a regular basis.